vis4/processing.py/README.md

 ### Current progress

-The development on this project has stopped after just one day when the author noticed that @jdf already implemented his own [processing.py](https://github.com/jdf/processing.py) in 2010. ;)
+The development on this project has stopped after just one day as the author noticed that [@jdf](https://github.com/jdf) already implemented his own [processing.py](https://github.com/jdf/processing.py) in 2010. ;)

 ### Installation notes